MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 }
 ```

-In this case, the PlayerStatisticVersion information is returned, containing the ID of the statistic (StatisticName), as well as its version number, the time when it became the authoritative version (ActivationTime), and the ArchivalStatus, which will always be NotScheduled for the current version.
+In this case, the PlayerStatisticVersion information is returned, containing the ID of the statistic (**StatisticName**), as well as its version number, the time when it became the authoritative version (ActivationTime), and the ArchivalStatus (which will always be **NotScheduled** for the current version).

-For a statistic which also has a VersionChangeInterval, manually resetting will not change the next scheduled reset time, however.
-If a statistic is scheduled to reset on a daily basis and it is manually reset at 11:30 PM UTC, it will still reset again at midnight UTC.
+However, for a statistic which also has a VersionChangeInterval, manually resetting will not change the next scheduled reset time.
+If a statistic is scheduled to reset on a daily basis, and it is manually reset at 11:30 PM UTC, it will still reset again at midnight UTC.

 ### When the reset occurs

 As stated, when the reset interval occurs, the statistic will be versioned, so that a new version is immediately available, while the old set of statistics can be archived for later retrieval.

 Once the reset interval occurs (or a manual reset is performed) and the statistic is versioned, writes to the old version will be accepted for up to ten minutes.
 Beyond that point, the statistic is "locked", preventing future updates.

 Once expired, statistics start into the archive process, so that they can be retrieved by the title later.

 The stages of this are:

-- NotScheduled - Archiving of the statistics has not started (normally only for the currently active statistic version).
+- **NotScheduled** - Archiving of the statistics has not started (normally only for the currently active statistic version).
-- Scheduled - The archive process has been scheduled, but is not underway yet.
+- **Scheduled** - The archive process has been scheduled, but is not underway yet.
-- InProgress - The statistics are being backed up to the archive.
+- **InProgress** - The statistics are being backed up to the archive.
-- Failed - An unexpected failure occurred (in this case, contact our [Support Forums](https://community.playfab.com/)).
+- **Failed** - An unexpected failure occurred (in this case, contact our [Support Forums](https://community.playfab.com/)).
-- Complete - This version of the statistics has been archived.
+- **Complete** - This version of the statistics has been archived.

-All past and current versions of a statistic can be queried using GetPlayerStatisticVersions.
-This returns the information for each version, as shown above in the manual reset example.
+All of the past and current versions of a statistic can be queried using GetPlayerStatisticVersions.
+This returns the information for each version, as shown in the previous manual reset example.

 In other words, this call:

 ```csharp
 public void GetPlayerStatisticVersions() {